-Prescription drug monitoring program to prevent patients from the opioid epidemic
+Prescription drug monitoring program to protect patients from the opioid epidemic

-More than two-thirds of all drug overdose deaths in the U.S. are from opioid abuse.
+More than two-thirds of all drug overdose deaths in the U.S. are from opioid misuse.
 Collective empowers providers to make a difference through care collaboration and communication.

 A small crack in the road started a downward spiral of opioid use

 After a cycling accident, Steve was prescribed medication to help with the pain.
 Physical therapy went well, but recovery from opioid use was more complicated.

 Months into getting a regular prescription from his primary care physician, it was no longer enough—Steve started visiting the ED.
 At registration in a third hospital, Collective’s systems noticed the pattern and immediately sent a notification to Steve’s pain therapist.
 The physician was given the information needed to have an honest dialogue, and Steve admitted he needed help.

 Recovery is a long road, but Steve’s back on track and getting support from those who can help.

 Patients dealing with opioid use disorder will often travel between points of care

 Collective gathers encounters from across our nationwide network to identify patterns.
 When high utilization or facility hopping is identified, a Collective notification is sent to the current point of care.
 Providers can change their plan of care or coordinate with care team members on interventions.